TrevorKWalker/Hex-Grid-movement-in-godot/README.md

 This project can be split into 3 main sections: `Hexgrid class`, `Hexcell class` and `player class`. lets start with the `HexCell` class.

 ### HexCell class
+The HexCell class serves as the basis of our grid.
+It contains all the information that is unique to each cell such as the cube coords, pixel coords, walkability, and movement cost.
+When created it will istantiate all of its variables and that is it.
+The class also contains functions to convert between pixel and cube coords and back.

+## HexGrid Class
+This class contains an array of HexCell objs that make up the map. it has a function that will read in a .json file (that must be set up properly) and then create and add to the scene all of the hexes that are in the json file.
+This class also has the ability to find hex based of of pixel coords(important for the player class) , and a function find path that will find the shorest path ( based on movement cost) between two hexes. the find path algorithm is based off of dijkstras algorithm.
+Dijkstras is neccassary over other search algorithms such as BFS because of the possibility of the hexes having a different movement cost to cross.